dekadentno/css-cheat-sheet/README.md

 I was inspired and finally motivated to learn CSS because of [iamshaunjp](https://github.com/iamshaunjp) aka [The Net Ninja](https://www.youtube.com/channel/UCW5YeuERMmlnqo4oq8vwUpg) and his fantastic tutorials.

 ### HTML elements
-* block elements - always starts on a new line and takes up the full width available (div, fieldset, form, footer, h1-h6, header, li, nav, ol, p, table, ul, video)
+* block elements - always starts on a new line and takes up the whole block (div, fieldset, form, footer, h1-h6, header, li, nav, ol, p, table, ul, video)
-* inline elements - do not start on a new line and only take up as much width as necessary (a, button, i, img, input, label, span, strong, textarea)
+* inline elements - do not start on a new line and only take up as much width as necessary (a, button, i, img, input, label, span, strong, textarea).
+Margin top and botton won't be applied to them because the box model isn't working for inline elements.
+If we want them to be treated as block elements, we have to give them the ```display: block``` profull width availableperty.
+If we want them to be treated like blocked AND inline element, we should give the m ```display: inline-block```

 ### Terminology
 * descendants - children + grandchildren + ... of